kulinichevgeny/the-loop-project/README.md

 ## About

 THE LOOP - Brand Clothes Online Shop Landing Page.
-Made with HTML, Pug(Jade) and Sass.
+Made with HTML, Pug(Jade), Sass and Bootstrap.
 Enjoy!

 ## Questions?